jdlorimer/incremental-reading/README.md

 **Note: The version of the add-on in this branch has been modified to work with Anki 2.1.
-It is not backwards-compatible with previous versions.**
+It is not backwards-compatible with previous versions of Anki.
+If you are using an older version of Anki 2, please download the legacy branch [here](https://github.com/luoliyan/incremental-reading-for-anki/archive/legacy.zip).**

 ## Introduction

 This is an updated version of the [Incremental Reading add-on](https://github.com/aleksejrs/anki-2.0-vsa-and-ire), which aims to provide features that support incremental reading in Anki.
-The [SuperMemo help article](https://www.supermemo.com/help/read.htm) on the subject is interesting, but the implementation here is quite different.
-Read it to get a general overview of the concept.
+The idea of working with long-form content within a spaced-repetition program appears to have originated with SuperMemo, which offers an elaborate implementation the technique (see the their [help article](https://www.supermemo.com/help/read.htm) for more information).
+This add-on for Anki is comparatively bare-bones, providing a minimal set of tools for iterating over long texts and creating new flashcards from existing ones.
+For an overview of these features, see below.

 I am not the original author of this add-on, but I've used the previous version long enough, and seriously enough, to have made substantial changes.
 Some of those changes might be of general interest, so I am gradually releasing them as version 3.
 All credit for the basic idea belongs to others.